 All of this comes at a premium price, of course.
-Typically, an architectural shingle roof will cost about 25% more.
+Typically, an architectural shingle roof will cost about 25% more, but the premium, heaviest shingles even more.
 But you are rewarded for the extra investment with a 50% longer lifespan and a better looking roof.

 Architectural shingles start with a heavier mat base, typically fiberglass that has been coated with asphalt.
 Multiple layers are then overlapped and laminated together to create the distinctive texture.
 The finished product weighs about 100-lbs. more per “square” (a roofer’s term for 100 square feet of roof area) than regular shingles.
 Builders also like them because minor imperfections in the roof deck are concealed by the texture.

 If you currently have a regular shingle roof, most realtors we know recommend upgrading to architectural shingles when it’s time for a roof replacement, because of the all-important curb-appeal boost it gives an older home.

 Also, see our blog posts What's the average lifespan of a roof? and How can I be sure my roofing contractor got a permit?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • •